 My 501(c)(3) status is pending.
 Can i still apply?

 Bohemian Foundation can only award grant funding to designated 501(c)(3) agencies.
-If your 501(c)(3) status is pending, but you expect to receive notification from the IRS within 30 days of the application deadline, please contact our Grants Administrators by emailing Tana Atwood or Kim Herman, or by calling 970-221-2636 before applying.
+If your 501(c)(3) status is pending, but you expect to receive notification from the IRS within 30 days of the application deadline, please contact our Grants Administrators by emailing Tana Atwood or Kim Lehman, or by calling 970-221-2636 before applying.

 What does Bohemian Foundation consider appropriate as a General Operating Support request?